nasa-fornax/fornax-documentation/documentation/python_notebooks.md

 Once tested, these notebooks are [rendered into HTML](https://nasa-fornax.github.io/fornax-demo-notebooks/) for easy reading.

 ## Notebooks in the Console
 When you login to the console, the notebooks available in `/opt/notebooks`, which is linked in the user's home directory as `~/fornax-notebook`.

 As the notebooks are continuously developed, the clone in the console can lag behind.
 To get the latest version of the notebooks, run the `update-notebooks.sh` script from the terminal.

+Note that the notebooks directory is reset with every session. if you want to make modifications to the notebooks, make you own copy or clone and modify it.

 ## Running Fornax Markdown Notebook Tutorials outside the Fornax Science Console